Sapphire at a Glance

 Historical & Cultural Significance

-Sapphire has been treasured for thousands of years across civilizations.
-Ancient Persians believed the sky was painted blue by the reflection of a giant Sapphire upon which the Earth rested.
-In ancient Greece and Rome, Sapphire was associated with Apollo and was worn when seeking guidance from oracles.
-The Bible mentions Sapphire six times, including as one of the twelve stones in the High Priest's breastplate.
-King Solomon was said to have worn a Sapphire ring that gave him magical powers over demons.
-Throughout the Middle Ages, clergy wore Sapphire rings as a symbol of heaven, and it became the traditional stone for blessing new churches.
-The tradition of Sapphire engagement rings dates back to the 14th century among European royalty.
+Sapphire has been treasured across civilizations for thousands of years.
+Ancient Persians believed the sky was blue because it reflected off a giant Sapphire holding up the Earth.
+In Greece and Rome, Sapphire was tied to Apollo and worn when visiting oracles.
+The Bible mentions it six times, including as one of the stones in the High Priest's breastplate.
+King Solomon supposedly wore a Sapphire ring that gave him power over demons.
+Through the Middle Ages, clergy wore Sapphire rings as a symbol of heaven, and the stone became traditional for blessing new churches.
+The tradition of Sapphire engagement rings goes back to the 14th century in European royal families.

 Symbolism

-• Royalty and nobility — the "Stone of Kings" symbolizes righteous authority and noble character
+- ✦Royalty — the "Stone of Kings" associated with rightful authority and noble character

-• Fidelity and commitment — the traditional stone for royal engagement rings, representing enduring love
+- ✦Fidelity and commitment — the traditional engagement ring stone for lasting love

-• Spiritual devotion — worn by clergy to symbolize the soul's connection to heaven
+- ✦Spiritual devotion — clergy wore it to symbolize the soul's connection to heaven

-• Mental clarity — the focused blue ray represents clear, undistorted perception
+- ✦Mental clarity — the focused blue ray represents undistorted perception

-• Protection — guards against envy, harm, and negative spiritual influences
+- ✦Protection — shielding against envy, harm, and negative spiritual influence

 Folklore & Legends

-In medieval Europe, it was believed that a Sapphire could heal snakebites and protect against witchcraft if worn as an amulet.
-The Sinhalese people of Sri Lanka, home to some of the world's finest Sapphires, told stories of gemstones falling from the heavens during celestial events.
-Ancient Burmese warriors believed that wearing a Sapphire made them invulnerable in battle.
-In Vedic astrology, Blue Sapphire is associated with Saturn (Shani) and is considered one of the most powerful karmic stones — it must be prescribed carefully by an experienced astrologer.
+Medieval Europeans believed a Sapphire amulet could cure snakebites and ward off witchcraft.
+The Sinhalese people of Sri Lanka told stories of Sapphires falling from the sky during celestial events.
+Burmese warriors wore Sapphire believing it made them invulnerable in battle.
+In Vedic astrology, Blue Sapphire is tied to Saturn (Shani) and is considered one of the most powerful and potentially volatile karmic stones.
+It is supposed to be prescribed carefully by an experienced astrologer, because the wrong person wearing it can apparently bring trouble on themselves fast.

 Geological Profile